catzy007/catzy007.github.io/posts/2022-09-26-my-attempt-to-5ghz-usb-wifi-access-point-part-2/content.md

 While 50~60Mbps may not sound that much but my last result is around 23Mbps.
 Which mean that i get 2~3X the performance just using USB Hub.
-My theory is that the AMD chipset in my system uses early implementation of USB scheduling so it is a little flaky then using simple USB Hub which is well known technology at this day with better packet queueing and scheduling i get a better result.
+My theory is that the AMD chipset in my system uses early implementation of USB scheduling so it is a little flaky then using simple USB Hub which is well known technology at this point with better packet queueing and scheduling i get a better result.
 I currently plug 3 devices to my USB Hub, in theory i should be able to pull around (240Mbps / 3 = 80Mbps) But i only get around (240Mbps / 4 = 60Mbps) i think my USB Hub isn't aware about how much device plugged in and it just divide the bandwidth by 4 all the time.
 I